mixmesh/mixmesh/SETUP.md

-# Configure and setup the obsecrete computer
+# Configure and setup the MixMesh computer

 # SD card & enable interfaces